Chiral Weyl-Kondo semimetals and hexagonal heavy fermion systems

 With these considerations in mind, we focus on hexagonal heavy fermion materials.
 The reason is the following.
 Among the hexagonal crystal structures [Fig.~\ref{fig:hexagonal_Bravais_lattice_BZ_schematic_model}(a,b)] with band crossings enforced by nonsymmorphic symmetry in the presence of time-reversal symmetry and spin-orbit coupling, the majority (10 out of 13) are chiral~\cite{zhang2018topological}.
 Furthermore, the Ce-ions in these systems often occupy lattices with geometrical frustration (see Supplementary Note 16), which promotes highly entangled quantum magnetism~\cite{Broholm2020}.
 Specifically, in Kondo lattice models, we demonstrate chiral WKSM phases [Fig.~\ref{fig:hexagonal_Bravais_lattice_BZ_schematic_model}(c)] in the chiral hexagonal SGs no.~173 ($P 6_3$) and no.~180 ($P 6_2 22$).
 As a comparison, topological Kondo semimetal phases are also advanced in several achiral hexagonal SGs.
 Our investigation is based on the Anderson/Kondo lattice models solved by parton saddle-point calculations.

-Furthermore, we have developed a search procedure for strongly correlated materials.
+Furthermore, we have developed the first suitable-for-automation search procedure of any kind for materials in the presence of strong correlations and illustrate its power by identifying candidate materials to realize the strongly correlated topological phases we advance theoretically.
 In sharp contrast with the more familiar cases for weakly correlated compounds, the procedure combines database search, symmetry classification and {\it identification of experimental signatures of desired properties.} In this way, out of 282 compounds from the database, we identify several candidate nonsymmorphic hexagonal materials for the proposed correlated Kondo semimetal phases.
 Throughout this work, we refer to the SGs of hexagonal crystal systems as hexagonal SGs.